 You can’t make everyone happy.
 Customer churn is a common thing in business.
-You can not make customer churn go zero.
+You can not make customer churn go to zero.
 But there are a few ways businesses can reduce customer churn rates.
 Here are ways to follow:

-1. Target right demographic
+1. Target the right demographic

-When launching products or services, every business should do business analysis to find out what their market fit is, their demographics and whom they are selling.
+When launching products or services, every business should do a business analysis to find out what their market fit is, their demographics, and whom they are selling.
 It is an essential process of starting a business.
 Because if you do it right, your churn rate will be low from the start.